cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/index.md

 <ContentColumn>

-Cloudflare Notifications help you to always be up to date with your Cloudflare account, be it a denial-of-service attack or something gone wrong with your server.
-You decide on what you want to be warned about and how.
+Cloudflare Notifications help you stay up to date with your Cloudflare account.
+Manage your Notifications to define what you want to be warned about and how, be it a denial-of-service attack or an issue with your server.

 Notifications are available to anyone with a Cloudflare account.
 Free plans can set up email-based Notifications.
 Professional and higher plans can also access PagerDuty.
 Business and higher plans can also use webhooks.